eggheadio-projects/gatsby-theme-authoring-notes/09-configure-a-gatsby-theme-to-take-options.md

 ```
 yarn workspace site develop
 ```
-We should be able to navigate to an events page, but we don't have any events displayed yet.
+We should be able to navigate to an events page, but **we don't have any events displayed yet**.

 Within the events directory that has just been created, copy over the events.yml file from the other events directory.